CHAPTER SIX—DEPARTURE

 Not that he’d be able to tell her if they were, she thought.
 Drat those NDA’s.

 Their conversation took a short hiatus while the plane sped up along the runway and lifted into the air.
-As the jet climbed higher and higher into the sky, Heather stared rapturously out the nearby window—as best as she could, anyway.
+As the jet climbed into the sky, Heather stared rapturously out the nearby window—as best as she could, anyway.

 “Do you want to switch spots when we level out?”
 James ventured.
 The calculated politeness was back in his voice.

 “That’s okay,” Heather said.
-Truth be told, she would have loved to be by the window, but she could tell James enjoyed the view too.
+She would have loved to be by the window, but she could tell James enjoyed the view too.
 He had prior claim anyway.

 He watched the sea of clouds below, and Heather studied him for a moment.
-Now that she knew his cool-headed manner of conversation was a front, she watched for its weak points, as if for visible entities.
+She watched for the weak points in his mask, as if for visible entities.
 She wanted to see what the real James looked like.
 What sort of people were the Larkspur engineers really?
 Paying close attention to his reaction, she said, “Speaking of cell biology, did you know there’s a protein in the mitochondria that triggers the programmed cell death response if it gets out into the cytoplasm?”

 “So you learned all the biology stuff from your dad?” she said.

 James nodded.
-“He was not-so-privately hoping I’d make it a career someday.
+“He was blatantly hoping I’d make it a career someday.
 When I built cars with plastic bricks, he tried to get me to map neuronal pathways.”

 “You liked those toys when you were a kid?”